 Since one of the main purposes of fasting is to speed up your metabolism and regulate your biological clock, it is recommended that you have your eating period during daylight hours.

-An ideal 14/10 intermittent fasting schedule can look like this:
+An ideal 14/10 intermittent fasting schedule can be like:

 10 AM: First meal